ucan-wg/spec/README.md

     end
 ```

-## 2.2 Subject

-## 2.3 Resource
+## 2.2 Resource

-A resource is some data or process that has an address.
+A resource is some data or process that can be uniquely identified by a [URI].
 It can be anything from a row in a database, a user account, storage quota, email address, etc. Resource MAY be as coarse or fine grained as desired.
 Finer-grained is RECOMMENDED where possible, as it is easier to model the principle of least authority ([POLA]).

 A resource describes the noun of a capability.
 It is either The resource pointer MUST be provided in [URI] format.
 Arbitrary and custom URIs MAY be used, provided that the intended recipient can decode the URI.
 The URI is merely a unique identifier to describe the pointer to — and within — a resource.

 Having a unique agent represent a resource (and act as its manager) is RECOMMENDED.
 However, to help traditional ACL-based systems transition to certificate capabilities, an agent MAY manage multiple resources, and act as the registrant in the ACL system.
 These situatons can be represneted as follows:

 ## 2.3 Operation